Ashok0/EnderalVR/README.md

 [**Smoking Torches and Candles SSE v1.76**](https://www.nexusmods.com/skyrimspecialedition/mods/8607): A modification that adds a smoke particle effect to torches used by the player and the NPCs as well as those mounted to the wall.
 Optional component will add a smoke particle effect to most candles in the game world.
 - Added for smoking candles.
 Smoking torches appears to not always function.

-[**Storm Lightning for SSE and VR v1.4.9**](https://www.nexusmods.com/skyrimspecialedition/mods/29243?tab=files): A remake of Minty's Lightning mod as an SKSE plugin.
+[**Storm Lightning for SSE and VR v1.4.13**](https://www.nexusmods.com/skyrimspecialedition/mods/29243?tab=files): A remake of Minty's Lightning mod as an SKSE plugin.
 The purpose of this mod is stability and scalability.
 It can summon up to 50 sheet lightnings and 50 fork lightnings per second and up to 31 cells distance.
 This results in a more natural and enjoyable storm experience.

 [**Pouring Rain v2.0**](https://www.nexusmods.com/skyrimspecialedition/mods/6077?tab=files): Increases rain particles density during raining weathers.

 [**R.A.S.S - Rain Ash And Snow Shaders v3.2.2**](https://www.nexusmods.com/skyrimspecialedition/mods/22780?tab=files): "R.A.S.S." adds visual effects to the Player and NPCs during certain conditions.

+[**R.A.S.S Cold Breath for Enderal v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/271?tab=files): Modified the R.A.S.S plugin so the cold breath effect works in Enderal's colder regions.
+- This plugin appears to have a bug where the Ash FX are constantly active.
+To fix this, remove "Visual Effect.RASS_CameraFX_Ash_Visual" and "Effect Shader.RASS_FX_Ash" from the plugin with xEdit.

 [**SkyVRaan - Shimmering VR Waters v1.0.1**](https://www.nexusmods.com/skyrimspecialedition/mods/30571?tab=files): Adds a fake reflection effect to Skyrim VR's outdoor water.
 It breaks up the distant LOD, shows wave movement on the distant water, and gives an illusion of water depth in the distance.
 Also has improved realism and clarity of near water.
 - Requires patching with Synthesis.